Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Convert `my_ontology.rdf` with `Robot` → Use docker image to run commands, this is easiest to make sure we have all the correct Java versioning.
 Docker desktop needs to be running for this.
 - [x] Try to get the ontology into `Neo4J` → We can get things via the browser.
 Also nice to use Bloom to view hierarchical representation of the graph.
 - [x] Delete all nodes and import ontology via python.
 This will likely take config then upload.
-- [ ] Make the modification to the ontology so environment is on the same level as phenotype and genotype.
+- 🔲 Make the modification to the ontology so environment is on the same level as phenotype and genotype.
-- [ ] Depending on this modification act...

 ## 2023.11.29